Babymonster: 2023–2024: Introduction and debut

 Marking the group's official debut, their first extended play (EP) Babymons7er, was released on April 1.
-It was primarily supported by the titular single "Sheesh" and included re-recordings of "Batter Up" and "Stuck in the Middle" with all seven members.
-A gift titled "Like That" by Charlie Puth following a viral cover of "Dangerously" sung by Ahyeon, was also included.
+It was primarily supported by the titular single "Sheesh", and included re-recordings of "Batter Up" and "Stuck in the Middle" with all seven members.
+"Like That", a track gifted by Charlie Puth following the viral circulation of Ahyeon's cover of "Dangerously", was also included.
 The eponymous release received over 460,000 pre-orders, and debuted at number three on the Circle Album Chart.
 Initially released to lukewarm reception, "Sheesh" experienced a surge in popularity through its live performances, peaking at number ten on the Circle Digital Chart.
-It became the highest-charting K-pop girl group entry on Spotify that year, debuting at sixty-ninth place on the Daily Top Songs Global Chart with 1.76 million streams.
-To commemorate their debut, a pop-up store at The Hyundai Seoul, which was held for ten days, attracted 2,000 visitors in its first two days.
-In tandem with their EP, the septet embarked on their inaugural fan meeting tour in May, covering six Asian regions: Singapore, Japan, Thailand, Taiwan, Indonesia, and South Korea.
-Consequently, Babymonster entered "arena-class" venues within forty days of their debut, selling out 26,000 tickets at their Tokyo stop alone.
+It also became the highest‑charting entry by a K‑pop girl group on Spotify that year, debuting at number sixty‑nine on the Daily Top Songs Global Chart with 1.76 million streams.
+To commemorate their debut, a ten‑day pop‑up store at The Hyundai Seoul was held, attracting 2,000 visitors within its first two days.
+In May, the septet launched their inaugural fan meeting tour, with stops in six Asian territories: Singapore, Japan, Thailand, Taiwan, Indonesia, and South Korea, where they sold 26,000 tickets at their Tokyo stop alone.

-For Babymonster's first studio album, a pre-release digital single titled "Forever" was released on July 1.
-The studio album Drip, was released on November 1, and was led by the two singles, "Clik Clak" and "Drip".
-Notably, G-Dragon participated in the composition and demo recording of "Drip", while Mino of Winner co-wrote the album's b-side, "Really Like You".
-The album marked a new career high for the septet, with 820,000 orders within a week—nearly doubling the sales of their debut album Babymons7er in the same timeframe.
-Furthermore, Drip became their first entry on the Billboard 200, debuting at number 149.
-The titular single of the same name, recorded a new personal best, peaking at number 30 on the Billboard Global 200, and acquired belated popularity in Korea and Japan, following the virality of their live performance videos on SBS Gayo Daejeon and The First Take, respectively.
-In result, the septet obtained their second top ten hit on the Circle Digital Charts, and reached an all-time high on the Billboard Japan Hot 100 at number 26.
+For Babymonster's first studio album, a digital single titled "Forever" was pre-released on July 1.
+Drip followed on November 1, led by the two singles, "Clik Clak" and "Drip".
+Notably, G-Dragon participated in the composition and demo recording of "Drip", while Mino of Winner co-wrote the album's B-side, "Really Like You".
+The album marked a new career high for the septet, recording 820,000 orders within one week, and became their first entry on the Billboard 200, debuting at number 149.
+Its titular single of the same name achieved a new personal best, peaking at number 30 on the Billboard Global 200, and acquired belated traction in South Korea and Japan, following the virality of their live performances on SBS Gayo Daejeon and The First Take.
+It gave them their second top ten hit on the Circle Digital Chart, their first top thirty entry on the Billboard Japan Hot 100, and their first single to be certified platinum for streaming by the Recording Industry Association of Japan.
+"Really Like You" likewise received attention after circulating on short‑form platforms such as YouTube and TikTok, topping YouTube's Viral 50 Music Chart for five consecutive days from January 11–15, 2026.
+Its popularity translated to favorable results on the Circle Digital Chart, peaking at number 79.